DepledgeLab/DepledgeLabWiki/docs/Home/How_to_use_this_Wiki/Edit/further_wiki_info.md

 ### The mkdocs.yml file
 - Main configuration file
 - Includes general configurations, Wiki structure, cosmetics (e.g. themes and colors), extensions and plugins.
+- Only edit the structure/ tags, unless you know what you are doing

 ### The .github/workflows/ci.yml file